-How does conveyancing in Ravenshead differ for newly converted properties?
+How does conveyancing in Ravenshead differ for new build properties?

-Most buyers of new build premises in Ravenshead contact us having been asked by the seller to exchange contracts and commit to the purchase even before the house is built.
-This is because builders in Ravenshead typically acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Ravenshead approach us having been asked by the seller to exchange contracts and commit to the purchase even before the house is constructed.
+This is because new home sellers in Ravenshead tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Ravenshead or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Ravenshead or who has acted in the same development.

 Expecting to exchange soon on a studio apartment in Ravenshead.
 Conveyancing lawyers inform me that they report fully next week.
 What should I be looking out for?

 The report on title for your leasehold conveyancing in Ravenshead should include some of the following:

 Does the lease prohibit wood flooring?
 Are pets allowed in the flat?
 You should be informed what constitutes a Nuisance in the lease Advice as to the provision as set out in the lease to to contribute towards maintenance costs - in relation to the building, and the wider rights a lessee has if lease has a provision for a slush account for major works?